-We love it when people try our red wines, and can't believe that they are from grapes grown on our vineyard.
-They'll insist that serious wine cannot be made in NJ.
+We love it when people try our red wines, and can not believe that they are from grapes grown on our vineyard.
+They will insist that serious wine cannot be made in New Jersey.
 Then they try our gold medal Cabernet Franc, and their thoughts run to great St. Emilion, Pomerol, and Napa.
-As a consumer, I'm confused . . . this can't be from NJ . . . ripe, round, spicy, with a hint of bing cherry in the mid-palate.
-This is exciting, and its growing in our own backyard!
+As a consumer, I am confused . . . this can not be from NJ . . . ripe, round, spicy, with a hint of bing cherry in the mid-palate.
+This is exciting, and it is growing in our own backyard!

-At Working Dog, we take great pride in our red wines.
+At Working Dog Winery, we take great pride in our red wines.
 We'd be hard pressed to pick a favorite because our flavor profiles range from soft and fruity to big and bold.
 Our tasting notes below include ideas for pairing our wines with your menu.

-Many of our reds are great for cellaring, gaining in character and complexity even as they soften and mellow.
+Many of our red wines are great for cellaring, gaining in character and complexity even as they soften and mellow.

 See the tasting notes below, and then come on in to our tasting room to enjoy our wines yourself!

 * Please note prices and availability are subject to change

 Chambourcin is a French-American hybrid grape found in the Loire region, and becoming increasingly popular in vineyards throughout the north-east.
 This is among the first grapes planted at our vineyard, and produces a full-bodied fresh red wine.

 2015 Chambourcin - Dark and clear with a black cherry color, the nose is new oak, spice, black pepper and sweet bing cherry.

 This wine has nice viscosity, with pepper initially, flowing into blackcherry.
 Sweet anise mid-palate.
 Not very tannic, but bright and fresh with acidity.
 Nice zip on the finish.